ngabo-dev/ngabo-dev/README.md

 programming languages.
 Outside of wor, he enjoys spending time with friends and exploring new places.
 Growing up in a large family, he learned the values of teamwork, communication, and hard work.
-He is commited to constantly improving his skills and creating high-quality software that makes a positive impact on people's lives
+He is commited to constantly improving his skills and creating high-quality software that makes a positive impact on people's lives.